dcunited001/te-xel-io/app/posts/2015-01-28-language-therapy-for-asd-and-tbi.md

 I've noticed that when learning to do something in a new way, I sometimes need to prevent myself from doing it in the old way in order to make the leap.
 This is particularly true when the "old way" is a deeply engrained habit and is very similar to the "new way" I am trying things.
 If I don't disable the old method completely, I never make the jump because my mind subconsciously reaches for the tools and connections that it has already strengthened.
 Many people have noticed this phenomenon and teachers are encouraged to avoid teaching you something incorrect so that you do not have to unlearn.

 When I was experimenting with learning new keyboard layouts, I had the idea to turn my media keys (play, pause, etc) into the symbols *!*, *@*, *#*, etc.  However, I could still press shift-1 to type *!* and this meant that I didn't really utilize the new keyboard layout.
 So, to break the habit, I instead wired the media keys to digits *1*, *2*, *3*, etc. and the old digit keys to the symbols *!*, *@*, *#*, etc.  Immediately, I started using the new technique.

+You can read more about how to configure this keyboard layout on OSX/Linux in [this article here](/posts/2014-05-31-key-remap-digit-symbol-swap.html).
+The files required to configure this are in my [keyboard](https://github.com/dcunited001/dc.files.kbd) [dotfiles](https://github.com/dcunited001/dc.files).
+It meshes nicely with Qwerty, Dvorak, and Colemak!

 ![Look Me in the Eye](/img/posts/2015-01-28-language-therapy-for-asd-and-tbi/keyboard-digits-symbols.jpeg)

 ### Forcing New Connections in the Brain

-My point is that, in cases where networks in the brain are disrupted, learning a new language may help force new connections to form.
+My point is that, in cases where networks in the brain are disrupted, you may need to seek alternative behaviors that help force new connections to form.
+And learning a new language is a *great* way to do that!
 In cases of TBI, there may be networks of neurons that are still functioning, they just aren't connected the the networks of neurons upstream.
-However, because you are learning something completely new, then you will be forming new connections.
-Because certain areas of the brain may be disconnected, your brain may respond by linking networks which are not normally connected.
+However, because you are learning something completely new, then you will be forming new connections, which will hopefully circumvent dissociated circuits.
+Also, because certain areas of the brain may be disconnected, your brain may respond by linking networks which are not normally connected.

 As your brain continues to strengthen these alternate pathways, because language involves so many neural modules, your brain should also begin to connect these modules in new ways.
-This is because you're forcing your brain to learn something new: a new language.
-And it has to make these connections, somehow.
+This is why language perfect for circumventing disconnections in the brain -- it involves all parts of the brain.
+And it has to make these connections, somehow -- that is, if you are able to learn a new language at this point.
 It may be very difficult at first, but your brain should start to normalize, though it's impossible to say how much progress someone will make.

 ### Sign Language and Neuroplasticity